siananigans/Data-mining/docs/proposal/proposal.md

 ### Introduction

-Our proposed project is a Python web app to aid studying.The application will allow users to upload text or link a webpage, from which a number of questions can be generated
+Our proposed project is a Python web app to help the school of computing students while studying.The application will allow users to upload text or link a webpage, from which a number of questions can be generated
 The answers the user will give for the questions will be corrected by the application and then release a score to the user.
 This web-app is supposed to help students prepare and practice for an exam.
 For the moment we are focusing on CASE 4 modules to train our data as we are most familiar with that.